-The SCR decrease was driven by the introduction of AOV reinsurance.
+The SCR decrease was driven by the increase in interest rates.

 E.3.
 Use of duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement

 Aegon Schadeverzekering does not make use of the durationbased equity risk sub-module set out in article 304 of Directive 2009/138/EC for the calculation of the Standard Formula SCR.